-- 22.1 An addition to, amendment or rescission wholly or in part of this Constitution must be notified in accordance with Rule 17 which governs the conduct of a General Assembly. - 22.2 Any change to this Constitution requires a Special Resolution at a General Assembly. - 22.3 Any change to this Constitution must be approved by the IOC. - 22.4 If it considers it necessary, the NZOC shall amend this Constitution by the process in this Rule 22 to conform to any revision of the Olympic Charter at the General Assembly next following the date of such revision by the IOC.
+- 22.1 Any proposed addition to, or amendment, rescission or replacement of the whole or any part of, this Constitution must be notified in accordance with Rule 17 which governs the conduct of a General Assembly. - 22.2 Any such change to this Constitution requires a Special Resolution at a General Assembly. - 22.3 Any such change to this Constitution must be approved by the IOC.